gmcastil/drl/axi4l-uart/doc/uart.md

 - I think it might be time to build a verification enviornment for the UART as we start adding software complexity

+# Verification
+Getting started on a verification suite for the UART core

+Testbench Top

+    Instantiates the DUT and all testbench components.
+    Connects the DUT to the testbench via interfaces.

+Environment

+    The top-level container for all verification components (e.g., driver, monitor, scoreboard).

+Interface

+    Encapsulates the DUT's signals to enable modular and clean communication between the testbench and DUT.

+Driver

+    Generates stimulus for the DUT (e.g., register writes, data input).

+Monitor

+    Observes DUT outputs and extracts transactions for comparison.

+Scoreboard

+    Compares actual DUT behavior (observed by the monitor) with expected behavior.

+Sequencer

+    Supplies transaction sequences to the driver.

+## Top Level Development
+The top level verification module needs to contain:
+- An AXI4-Lite interface of hte appropriate size
+- Clocks and reset
+- The DUT instance